 Salary cap-based DFS contests follow several different specific formats.
 Some of the most common include:

 DraftKings and FanDuel offer large guaranteed prize pool contests for just about every major sport.
 However, none are bigger than the ones they run for the NFL.

-Here’s a look at the biggest weekly NFL contests at DraftKings and FanDuel:
+More of the biggest weekly NFL contests at DraftKings and FanDuel during the season: